Services

 Just as adults can “talk out” their feelings, children “play out” theirs.
 Therefore, most play therapists advocate for the importance of play therapy as they believe play is the "language of the child."

 Parents may not understand why their child is sad, angry, or acting out.
-During a play therapy session, the play therapist works with the child to help develop positive ways of self-direction and appropriate coping skills.
+During a play therapy session, the therapist works with the child to help develop positive ways of self-direction and appropriate coping skills.

-Before meeting the child, the play therapist will meet with the parents or guardians to find out more about the child and to explain play therapy.
-The number of play therapy sessions needed depends on the child.
-Play therapists can also work with the parent to build parenting skills to support the work being done with the child in addition to strengthening the treatment.
+Before meeting the child, the therapist will meet with the parents or guardians to learn more about the child and to explain play therapy.
+Play therapists can also work with the parent to help support the guardian with emotional and behavioral challenges in the home and school settings.
+The clinicians role includes helping to enhance parenting skills to support the work being done with the child in addition to strengthening the treatment.

 During a play therapy session, the child will work on identifying and expressing emotions through play.
 The child learns healthy coping skills to manage their emotions and communicate in ways that benefit the child and the parent.